 "This is a piece of history, and I wanted to be here for it," said Phillip Franklin, 70, a retired US Airways baggage handler.

 His wife, Joann, 69, a retired nurse, agreed.

 "You think about what happened and it was a miracle everyone survived.
 I'm glad the plane is coming here.
 It should be preserved to remind people of what happened that day," she said.

-Sullenberger said the landing still resonates with people.
+Mr. Sullenberger said the landing still resonates with people.

-“It gives them hope.
-It came at a time during the financial worldwide meltdown and people were quite frankly beginning to question basic goodness of human nature and this kind of reaffirmed our belief in the potential of good that exists in all of us,” he said.
+"It gives them hope.
+It came at a time during the financial worldwide meltdown and people were quite frankly beginning to question basic goodness of human nature, and this kind of reaffirmed our belief in the potential of good that exists in all of us," he said.

-The museum is raising money toward an exhibit that could cost $2.4 million, said director Shawn Dorsch.
+The museum is raising money toward an exhibit that could cost $2.4 million, said president Shawn Dorsch.
 Officials say they had collected enough to transport the plane to Charlotte, where Arizona-based US Airways also has a hub.

-Sullenberger said the splashdown inspired those involved to make changes.
+Mr. Sullenberger said the splashdown inspired those involved to make changes.
 He has fought for better flight safety and improved working conditions for pilots.

-“For many it’s become an impetus for change, a catalyst for living a more authentic fuller life.
-For me, it’s given me the ability to be an advocate of important things,” he said.
+"For many, it's become an impetus for change, a catalyst for living a more authentic fuller life.
+For me, it's given me the ability to be an advocate of important things," he said.